Merthyr Rising: Legacy

 In 2015, Welsh Labour MP Ann Clwyd presented a petition to the House of Commons calling for Dic Penderyn to be posthumously pardoned, stating that there was "strong feeling in Wales that Richard Lewis - Dic Penderyn - was wrongly executed."

 In creative works

+In 1922, Lewis Davies wrote a novel, Lewsyn yr Heliwr, inspired by the events of the Merthyr Riot of 1831.
+The novel won the National Eisteddfod, Caernarfon, 1921.
+The novel was published by Hughes and Son, Wrexham in 1922.

+Meic Stevens' song "Dic Penderyn" on his 1972 album Gwymon celebrates Richard Lewis.

+The Men They Couldn't Hang recorded "Ironmasters" in 1985, which refers to the rising and its aftermath.

 Since 2013, a music festival named after the rising has been held annually in Merthyr to promote working class culture and social justice in arts.